 Smooth recording of a CV pattern can be realized if there is no rhythm.
 The CV pattern will proportionately speed up or slow down with varying clock rates input or selected.
 As a clock master, the recorded CV pattern can follow the clock divisions as selected.
 Reset input will re-start the pattern.

-Clock output is derived as usual (if no clock input) and beats can be added to the smooth CV sequence while playback looping.
-Smooth CV can be up to 1 minute long.
+Clock output is derived as usual (if no clock input) and beats (gates) can be added to the smooth CV sequence while playback looping.
+Smooth CV can be up to 2 minutes long.

 There is now a velocity output that is based on the strength of the rhythm tapped in.
-The finger pressure is and proximity ramp is taken into consideration to calculate the velocity of any tap.
+The finger pressure on a multiple element sensor and proximity ramp is taken into consideration to calculate the velocity of any tap.